bmomeni/invasion_richness/Readme.md

-# Introduction
+## Introduction

-# Structure
+## Structure
-##  Functions
+###  Functions
-### Functions folder includes all functions required for simulations.
-Make sure include them in the same folder with the main script when trying to run it.
+The functions folder includes all functions required for simulations.
+Make sure to include them in the same folder as the main script when trying to run it.